 WEO Recommendations for a Lower Carbon Future Chesapeake's Action Reduce methane emissions Methane abatement in the energy industry is one of the best ways to reduce GHG emissions globally.
-(4) In support of our net zero emissions by 2035 goal, we commit- ted to reduce our Scope 1 and Scope 2 methane intensity to 0.02% by 2025.
-Since 2020, we have reduced our methane intensity by 64% across our assets Take advantage of the LNG market The global natural gas market increases nearly 15% by 2030 according to STEPS.
+(4) We achieved this goal with a 2023 methane emissions intensity of 0.02% and, since 2020, have reduced our methane intensity by >80%.
+Take advantage of the LNG market The global natural gas market increases nearly 15% by 2030 according to STEPS.
 Two-thirds of this market will be delivered as LNG with U.S. as the leading exporter.
 (5) Our strategic portfolio positioning in the Haynesville offers the company significant LNG export opportunity.
 Our path to being LNG ready includes achieving value-driven scale, entering into supply agreements, and building out our network through overseas LNG joint ventures and marketing agree- ments among other initiatives.
 We view LNG as an important component to responsibly meeting the projected global energy demand throughout the transition.
 Chesapeake ultimately aims to dedicate 15 - 20% of its certified RSG production to LNG markets.
 Support hydrogen and CCUS projects Under the right circumstances, progress from hydrogen and CCUS projects could be instrumental to meeting APS milestones.
-(6) Through our NEV team, Chesapeake is actively exploring in- dustry-adjacent solutions and emerging technologies, such as geothermal, CCUS and hydrogen energy development.
-Read more here.
+(6) Chesapeake is actively exploring industry-adjacent solutions and emerging technologies, such as geothermal, CCUS and hydrogen energy development.

 The WEO notes that "vigilance on oil and gas security remains essential throughout clean energy transitions,"(7) and the "extreme volatility in energy markets during the global energy crisis has highlighted the importance of affordable, reliable and resilient supply."(8) As we phase out more carbon intensive resources, we must be able to sustain our current energy supply to meet growing demand both now and as it increases in the future.
-For this reason, we will rely on affordable and reliable forms of energy that are widely available now and into the future.